zibbini/rgeo/README.md

 ## Summary

 Both results show that a substantial reduction in time taken can be found when revising current available methods.
 Speed-ups of up to 4x were found, with revisions remaining pure R based and not offloading any computation onto a faster C language.
-Perhaps more interesting is the fact that most geospatial data manipulation and analyses are 'embarrasingly parallel'.
-Shifting much of the computation to a parallel framework such as OpenMP in C++ could result in further time reductions.

 ## Further information